rocket-pool/old.docs.rocketpool.net/src/guides/node/quickstart.md

 ## Step 3: start services

-As the above script states, you need to log out and in before starting the service and initting the wallet.
+As the above script states, you need to log out and in before starting the service and initting the wallet with `rocketpool wallet init`.
 If you do not you'll get a bunch of errors.
 If you are logged in to the non-root user via the root user, you can simply run `exit` and `su <non-root user name>`.

 After logging out and in, run `rocketpool service start` to start the containers.
 You can then use the cli [as documented]( https://docs.rocketpool.net/guides/node/cli-intro.html )

 ## Step 4: wait for sync to complete

 Docker will sync the ETH1 and ETH2 chains now.
-The ETH1 will be quick, the ETH2 will be slow.
+The ETH1 will be quick (<12 hours), the ETH2 will be slow (Lighthouse/Teku/Prysm about a day, Nimbus multiple days).
 You can check progress with `rockerpool node sync`.
 This will error for a bit until there is sufficient data.

 The ETH2 sync is CPU dependent, when using a Pi: make sure it is [ overclocked ](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#overclocking-the-pi) as much as your cooling allows.

-Eta for ETH2 sync is a few days.

 ## Step 5: Start validators